Hurricane Rafael strengthens to powerful Category 3 storm as it heads to Cuba

 “Preparations to protect life and property should be rushed to completion,” warned the National Hurricane Center in Miami.

-Rafael — currently classified as a Category 2 hurricane — was located about 60 miles (95 kilometers) east-southeast of the Isle of Youth and around 130 miles (205 kilometers) south-southeast of Havana Wednesday.
-It had maximum sustained winds of 110 mph (175 kph) and was moving northwest at 14 mph (22 kph), according to the center.
+The storm was located about 40 miles (65 kilometers) east-southeast of the Isle of Youth and around 85 miles (135 kilometers) south-southeast of Havana.
+It had maximum sustained winds of 115 mph (185 kph) and was moving northwest at 14 mph (22 kph), according to the National Hurricane Center in Miami.

-Forecasters expected the storm to later weaken over Cuba before emerging in the southeastern Gulf of Mexico as a hurricane.
+Forecasters expected the storm to later weaken over Cuba before, but emerge in the southeastern Gulf of Mexico as a hurricane.

 Cubans have already been struggling with blackouts while recovering from another hurricane two weeks ago that killed at least six people in the eastern part of the island.